 • (optional) Using tongs, carefully take out the bowl of brown rice.
 Then take out the trivet.

-• Stir the dal well.
-If needed, add water to get the desired consistency.
-If you like, add more garam masala to taste.
+• Stir the dal well, and if using, add the cream.
+If needed, add hot water to get the desired consistency.
+If you like, add more salt or garam masala to taste.

-• Stir in the lemon juice and garnish with cilantro.
+• Garnish with cilantro.
 Dal Makhani is ready to be served.

 Notes

-• To make this recipe vegan, just skip the butter and replace with oil of your liking.
+Vegan Variation: To make this recipe vegan, just skip the butter and replace it with plant-based oil or vegan butter of your liking.
+Use coconut milk or cashew cream in place of cream.

-• Mom’s tips to get the perfect reddish color similar to restaurant style dal makhani – Soak 2-3 Kashmiri red chilis for half hour.
-Then grind them to a paste with some water and add when you add the tomatoes.
-Kashmiri chili’s are very mild, so they will not make the dal too spicy.
+Mom’s tips to get the perfect reddish color similar to restaurant-style dal makhani: Soak 2-3 Kashmiri red chilis for half an hour.
+Then, grind them to a paste with some water and add them when you add the tomatoes.
+Kashmiri chilies are very mild, so they will not make the dal too spicy.
 Do skip the chili powder in the recipe if you go this route.

 Nutrition